 |Release||September 2019||October 2019|

-Both phones look fantastic, with a minimalist modern vibe.
+Both the iPhone 11 Pro and Pixel 4 look fantastic, with a minimalist modern vibe.

 One look should tell you that these are among the best looking smartphones this year, though in slightly different ways.
 With color choices from Space Gray to Midnight Green, the iPhone 11 Pro sets an industrial tone featuring curves cut with surgical precision.
 On the other hand, Google opted for cheeky colors — Just Black, Clearly White, and Oh So Orange — giving the Pixel 4 a much younger, perkier feel.
 Still, both handsets sport matte finishes, proofing the back from fingerprint marks while also making them more secure to grasp.
 Another similarity between the two are the rectangular bezels surrounding each phone’s rear cameras.
 Both stick out ever so slightly but it should hardly be noticeable.